March 28, 2023

 1055 North 500 West

 May 20, 2016 • OrthopedicsSports Fitness and Physical Therapy

 From peewees to professionals, sport injuries occur with alarming regularity.
 Sports with frequent high speed and intensity maneuvers, such as basketball, football, and cheerleading, pose the greatest risk of injury.
 Although professional injuries garner the most attention, nearly half of the reported sport injuries are suffered by players between the ages of 5 and 14 and are generally even for both genders across all age groups.

 Not all sport injuries are reported, however, due to athletes failing to seek treatment from a physician.
 Understanding the four most common sport injuries that go untreated – and the risks of foregoing treatment – can help highlight this potentially dangerous trend.

-The Achilles tendons supports your feet, ankles and legs as you run, jump and play.
+The Achilles tendons support your feet, ankles, and legs as you run, jump and play.
 When the tendon undergoes an enormous amount of repetitive stress, Achilles tendonitis develops, which presents as swelling and discomfort.
-You may initially ignore the pain or ice the area and take over the counter pain medications without taking the time to actually recover.
+You may initially ignore the pain or ice the area and take over-the-counter pain medications without taking the time to actually recover.

 Despite its name, tennis elbow can occur in players of all sports that require repetitive movements of the arms.
 The gradual onset of symptoms includes burning pain around the elbow and poor hand strength.
 The condition develops due to continued inflammation in the tendons and muscles of the elbow and forearm.
 Without treatment, many people end up requiring surgery to make a full recovery.